EigenTrust

-EigenTrust algorithm is a reputation management algorithm for peer-to-peer networks, developed by Sep Kamvar, Mario Schlosser, and Hector Garcia-Molina.
+The EigenTrust algorithm is a reputation management algorithm for peer-to-peer networks, developed by Sep Kamvar, Mario Schlosser, and Hector Garcia-Molina.
 The algorithm provides each peer in the network a unique global trust value based on the peer's history of uploads and thus aims to reduce the number of inauthentic files in a P2P network.
 It has been cited by approximately 5800 other articles according to Google Scholar.

 Overview

 Peer-to-peer systems available today (like Gnutella) are open, often anonymous and lack accountability.
 Hence a user with malicious intent can introduce into the peer-to-peer network resources that may be inauthentic, corrupted or malicious (Malware).
 This reflects poorly on the credibility of current peer-to-peer systems.
 A research team from Stanford provides a reputation management system, where each peer in the system has a unique global trust value based on the peer's history of uploads.
 Any peer requesting resources will be able to access the trust value of a peer and avoid downloading files from untrusted peers.